SHAR Workflow

 What is SHAR?

-SHAR is a workflow engine and toolkit for running long-lived business processes with durable execution, service task workers, and message-driven orchestration.
-It’s designed for distributed systems where reliability matters: work is persisted, retried when needed, and coordinated through eventing rather than in-memory state.
+SHAR is a stateless workflow engine and toolkit for running long-lived business processes with durable execution, service task workers, and message-driven orchestration.
+It’s designed for distributed systems where reliability matters: work is persisted, retried when needed, and coordinated through NATS events rather than in-memory state.

 Core concepts